The antique industry has evolved over time, in step with online auctions and platforms such as eBay

 Selling antiques: your options

-Auction: you can sell anything at auction, however, we advise that rare, high-end or medium items may be best suited to this arena.
+Auction: you can sell anything at an auction house, however, we advise that rare, high-end or medium items may be best suited to this arena.

 This is because there’ll be a large buyer base to appreciate quality items (especially when the auctions are listed on sites such as the-saleroom.com, which acquires large international audiences).